ShaharM7/JsonValidation/README.md

     so no needs to cover it with test.
     And if I Will not fill the field error will appear.
 * Kid age until 17, and above 18 he is a parent
+* Each person must belong to family.
+Each family member must exist as a person.

 * The tests are divided "People" section and "Families" section and as some parts: